schegini/fdm/README.md

   Risk-Free Rate: a representation of a rate of return that you could earn on a **completely safe investment**.
 In our FDM method as well as Black-Scholes, we assume a "risk-neutral" valuation framework, basically pretending that all assets grow on average by this risk-free rate.
 We do this to show that any extra                          expected returns due to risk is "priced out," giving no opportunity for arbitrage

   Sigma:          our annualized volatility variable, or in specificity: the standard deviation of the underlying asset's continuously compounded returns.
 So, given a sigma of 0.3, we basically are saying, "This stock's log returns over one year have a standard deviation of 30%."
 On a deeper level, a higher sigma                        means that stock price is expected to take a wilder and more random "path."
 This makes options contracts more valuable as there is a greater chance that they will end up far in-the-money or out-of-the-money

+## 2. Options Basic Overview

+First off, what even is an option?
+Essentially, an option is a financial contract that gives the holder the right, **but not the obligation,** to buy or sell an asset (usually a stock or index) at a specific price on or before a certain date.

+Furthermore, a **call option** gives the holder the right to **buy** the underlying asset at the specific price.
+A **put option** gives the holder the right to **sell** the underlying asset at the specific price.

+Traders use options to provide flexibility and leverage to their existing investing/trading strategy.
+For example, let's say a trader owns 100 shares of some stock XYZ which is trading at $100 per share at the moment.
+For example, if our trader is worried about a potential loss if XYZ happens to go down in share price to say $50 per share in the future.
+The trader can purchase a put option giving him the right to sell at $80 to hedge his underlying investment.
+That way, even if XYZ drops to $50 per share, his contract states that he will be able to sell his position for $80 per share rather than $50 per share.

+We say that a contract is "in-the-money" (ITM) if the price of the underlying asset is 1. **above** the strike price for **call options** or 2. **below** the strike price for **put options**.
+In our example above, since XYZ was trading lower than $80 per share, our trader's put contract was ITM.

+Consequently, we say that a contract is "out-of-the-money" (OTM) if the price of the underlying is 1. **below** the strike price for **call options** or 2. **above** the strike price for **put options**.
+In our example, if our trader owned a call option for $80 per share and not a put option, his contract would be OTM.

+*Note that this is an oversimplification as option contracts are used in many different ways in countless unique trading strategies, but I trust that the reader gets the point.

 ## 3. Importing Libraries